 Large and clogged pores are not just tacky and unattractive, it also leads to great problems like blackheads, oily skin, and more.
 It can help reduce the size of enlarged pores by producing collagen and thickening the epidermis.2.
 Prevents premature aging

 Derma rolling has the ability to prevent and undo signs of premature aging in the skin by again, triggering the production of collagen and elastin.
 It can thicken, repair, strengthen and improve the elasticity of the skin, giving you a more youthful appearance.3.
 Diminish hyperpigmentation

-This process also create micro-pathways in the skin so your skin products can better penetrate and be more effective.
-It exposes deeper layers of the skin to the benefits of the skin care products, treatments, oils and ointments you use, giving you a more glamorous skin than before.5.
-Improves appearance of acne scars
+This process also creates micro-pathways in the skin so your skin products can better penetrate and be more effective.
+It exposes deeper layers of the skin to the benefits of the skin care products, treatments, oils and ointments you use, giving you more glamorous skin than before.5.
+Improves the appearance of acne scars

 One of the lingering effects of acne are not the pimples and blemishes themselves, but the scarring that they leave, which can stay on the face for years.
 Derma rolling can undo the appearance of scars by repairing and replacing the skin, and if done over and over, it can eventually wear down and eliminate scars.6.
 Eliminates appearance of stretch marks

 Stretch marks are unsightly markings on the body that concerns a lot of women, especially those who are pregnant or have been pregnant.
 This problem can also be repaired and eliminated by derma rolling.
 After a few sessions, you can see results that can help bring out a more confident and glamorous you.7.
 Promotes hair growth

 Besides the skin, derma rolling can also be performed on the scalp to promote hair growth.
 It works by increasing the blood flow to the hair follicles while inhibiting proteins that cause hair loss.